Modified starch: Modification methods

 An ancient way of modifying starch is malting grain, which humans have done for thousands of years.
 The plant's own enzymes modify the grain's starches.
 The effects can be modulated by varying the duration and the ambient conditions of the process.
 However, malting alone is not a limitless or optimized tool for every desirable end product.
-In recent centuries, humans have expanded their repertoire of starch-modifying methods by learning how to use simple substances such as acids, alkalis, and enzymes from nature to modify starches in tailored ways.
+In recent centuries, the range of starch-modification methods has expanded through the use of simple substances such as acids, alkalis, and naturally occurring enzymes to modify starches in tailored ways.

 Acid-treated starch (INS 1401), also called thin boiling starch, is prepared by treating starch or starch granules with inorganic acids, e.g. hydrochloric acid (equivalent to stomach acid), breaking down the starch molecule and thus reducing the viscosity.

 Other treatments producing modified starch (with different INS and E-numbers) are: